jesperfjellin/dbfriend/README.md

     --epsg            Target EPSG code for the data.
 If not specified, will preserve source CRS or default to 4326.
     --schema          Target schema name.
 If specified, all data will be loaded into this schema.
                       If the schema does not exist, dbfriend will not generate one for safety reasons.
     --table           Target table name.
 If specified, all data will be loaded into this table.
                       If the table does not exist, it will be created.
     --coordinates     Print coordinates and attributes for each geometry.
     --no-backup       Do not create backups of existing tables before modifying them.
+    --dry-run         Show what operations would be performed without actually executing them.
+    --deploy          Monitor directory for new/changed files and automatically import them.

 Note: Password will be prompted securely or can be set via DB_PASSWORD environment variable.
 ```